AndreyRainchik/Writeups/pwnlab/README.md

 ## Escalating Privileges

 Now that we have access, we will try to escalate to root access.
 Given that we have usernames and passwords for the database, I decided to check to see if the users on the system had the same passwords.
 We can do so by using the command `su <username>` and entering the password when prompted.
-I needed to run the command `python -c 'import pty; pty.spawn("/bin/bash")'` to get The kent user did reuse the password, but their home directory was empty and they were unable to sudo, so I skipped them.
+I needed to run the command `python -c 'import pty; pty.spawn("/bin/bash")'` to get a proper shell environment first.
+The kent user did reuse the password, but their home directory was empty and they were unable to sudo, so I skipped them.

 ![](images/kent.png "Logging in as kent")